vfalies/EnvDev/README.md

 ## Environment composition

-This environment provies the following tools to develop in PHP :
+This environment provies the following tools to develop in PHP / JS :

 ## Requirements